01 of 11

 Your Dog Barks Excessively

 Yes, dogs will bark.
 Sometimes the barking is helpful to alert us to danger or to scare off a threat.
-However, excessive barking is a problem.
-Your neighbors do not need to hear your dog barking on and on.
-This really should be common sense.
+However, excessive barking is a real problem.
+Your neighbors do not need to hear your dog barking on and on; this really should be common sense.
 Your barking dog is noise pollution!

 Please don't leave a dog outside to bark at the whole neighborhood.
-It's not fair to the dog or the community.
+It's not fair to the dog and it disrupts the community.
 Plus, your neighbors might call the police and you may get in trouble.
 Bring your dog inside.
 Work on training to teach your dog when barking is appropriate.Continue to 4 of 11 below.

 04 of 11